notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 I think a good starting point for a blog is creating a `users` and `posts` table.
 A `User` can *have many* `Posts` and in return, a `Post` *belongs to* a (or *has one*) `User`.
-I think it might be good to demonstate some basic authorization, so we'll want to be able to register new users and perform [CRUD] actions on their posts.
+Here is a list of some features we should aim for.

+- basic user authorization(login/signup/page restriction)
+- [CRUD] actions on users and posts
+- draft/publish posts

 [CRUD]: https://en.wikipedia.org/wiki/Create,_read,_update_and_delete